Decision Lifecycle

 ## Module Coverage (9 modules, 77% governed)

-✗ src/cmd/indexer — no decisions (blind) Blind modules are parts of your architecture with no formal engineering decisions.
-Not necessarily bad — but worth knowing about.
+blind src/cmd/indexer — no decisions Three states: governed (active decisions), partial (only stale or expired decisions), blind (no decisions at all).
+Blind modules are parts of your architecture with no formal engineering decisions — not necessarily bad, but worth knowing about.

 | Action | What it does | When to use |